Sampford Courtenay Environmental & Sustainability Group

 We would like to create a wildflower border on the part of the Village Green along the church wall, including ‘mini beast hotel’/wildlife haven to encourage interest –particularly for the growing number of children in the parish.
 It has also been suggested that an area of the green could be fenced off (with access) for use by dogs.

-We would also like to establish a community orchard in the grounds of the Village Hall, perhaps using espaliered trees so as not to take up too much space.
+We would also like to establish a community orchard, possibly in the grounds of the Village Hall.
 This would create interest, support biodiversity and heritage varieties, as well as offering added beauty to a space where the community can gather (when allowed!).

-The hope is to create a ‘communication hub’ so that those who live and work locally can be more in touch with each other.
+The hope is to create a ‘communication hub’, built on that established in the parish at the start of the COVID crisis, so that those who live and work locally can be more in touch with each other.
 This could take the form of sharing car trips, shopping collections and various events to encourage swapping or selling items no longer needed.
-The first event planned will be a ‘recycle and reuse’ sale to be held by households (on or outside their property) around the parish.

 1 Reporting incidents of significant litter or tipping at https://apps.westdevon.gov.uk/webreportit or by calling 01822 813600.
 This should result in investigation and/or clearance of the offending items.